-- B. The Career and Education Planning course is a required component of the Middle Grades Social Studies curriculum and will include online access to career planning options and tools.
+- B. The Career and Education Planning course is a required component of the middle grades Social Studies curriculum and will include online access to career planning options and tools.
 In grade 8, students will develop a personalized academic and career plan signed by student, teacher, and parent/guardian.
-The plan will be reviewed and updated by the student and school counselor. - C. Each school that includes middle grades must conduct an annual parent meeting in the evening or on a weekend to inform parents about the course curriculum and activities.
+The plan will be reviewed and updated by the student and school counselor. - C. Each school must inform parents about the course curriculum and activities.
+Each student shall complete a personal education plan that must be signed by the student and the student's parent(s).
 [FS1003.4156(1)(a)(1-5)]